Add dates

 Our most recommended Oljato-Monument Valley Activities

-Oljato-Monument Valley: 3-Hour Sunset Tour with Navajo Guide
+Monument Valley: Sunset Tour with Navajo Guide

 Embark on a tour of Monument Valley and discover the breathtaking monuments you’ve seen in photos and western movies.
 See the famous West and East Mitten Buttes, John Ford Point, the Three Sisters, Moccasin Arch, the Totem Pole, and more.
 Travel by safari-style open-air vehicle in the warmer weather or by an enclosed van in colder months.
 Your guide will share with you a lot of interesting facts about Monument Valley.
 You will even visit the backcountry of the valley, which you can’t visit on your own without a Navajo guide.
 Learn many interesting facts about Navajo culture and visit a Navajo Hogan, a traditional Navajo home with a bonus opportunity to watch a rug weaving demonstration (dependent on weather and other circumstances) and to enjoy a ceremonial musical performance by your guide.